JanDuchscherer104/DeResUNet/README.md

 DeResUNet (DualEncodeResidualUNet) is a deep learning model for semantic segmentation tasks.
 The project is implemented in PyTorch and uses the SunRGBD dataset for training and evaluation.

-## Overview

-The project includes the following components:

-- DeResUNet: The main model architecture, which is a variant of the U-Net model with residual connections.
-- BatchNorm2D & PixelShuffle: Key operations used in the model.
-- Albumentations: A library used for data augmentation.
-- PyTorch Lightning: A lightweight PyTorch wrapper for high-performance AI research.

 ## Dataset

 The model is trained on the SunRGBD dataset, which includes over 10,000 RGB-D images.
 The dataset provides 2D polygons and 3D bounding box annotations.